HumanVid: Demystifying Training Data for Camera-controllable Human Image Animation

 {\bf Camera Trajectory Estimation.} Reconstructing global camera trajectories from in-the-wild videos is a challenging problem.
-Following the curation of human-centric videos from previous steps, we adopt TRAM~\cite{wang2024tram} to utilize a SLAM method~\cite{DBLP:conf/nips/TeedD21} for recovering camera extrinsic parameters from in-the-wild videos with explicit human movement.
+For the curated human-centric videos, we adopt TRAM~\cite{wang2024tram} to utilize a SLAM method~\cite{DBLP:conf/nips/TeedD21} for recovering camera extrinsic parameters from in-the-wild videos with explicit human movement.
 To ensure camera parameters are robust to dynamic humans, we employ a masking technique~\cite{sam} that removes dynamic regions from both input images and dense bundle adjustment steps.
-By compelling SLAM to rely solely on the background for camera estimation from the outset, we mitigate the risk of catastrophic failure.
+To prevent major estimation errors, we configure the SLAM system to use only background features for camera motion estimation.
 To convert camera estimation to metric scale, we leverage semantic cues from the background by utilizing noisy depth predictions~\cite{bhat2023zoedepth}.
 Consequently, we recover accurate, metric-scale camera motion that serves as an optimal camera condition for training diffusion models.
-For videos with texture-less backgrounds, where the SLAM system reports large reconstruction errors, we empirically set such samples to static cameras.
+When videos have backgrounds lacking texture and the SLAM system cannot accurately reconstruct camera motion, we treat these cases as having static cameras.
 Additionally, we filter out videos with very large rotations or translations, such as cycling, or those with sudden shot changes, as these videos fall outside the scope of human image animation.